Idea

 Well, now they’ve gone and done it.

 Articulate built background audio into Storyline 360.
-I’ve been seeing praise for this feature go around LinkedIn for the past week.
+I’ve seen praise for this feature on LinkedIn for the past week.
 People used to have to bend over backward with custom (and awkward) solutions to put background audio in eLearning courses using Storyline.

 Now it’s pretty easy to do thanks (or maybe no thanks) to Articulate’s new features added to Storyline 360.
 Background audio in Storyline 360 is implemented with the background playlist feature (below).